View on GitHub

 You may want to consider adding the Samba Share add-on if you don’t already have it installed.

-Generally the tedium of adding entries to a personal database of any kind often is it’s downfall.
+Generally the tedium of adding entries to a personal database of any kind is often it’s downfall.
 This is where Wonderful Wino really shines.
 All the tools make short work of it.

 Generally there are 4 ways to add wine to your Wonderful Wino’ database.